706f6c6c7578/oc/README.md

 ## Client oc_client.go
-This client allows you to securely send files to a server using either the Tor network (for enhanced privacy) or clearnet.
+This client allows you to securely send files to a server using the Tor network for enhanced privacy.
 It supports various options for flexibility and ease of use.

 ## Features

-- Send data through Tor network (default) or clearnet
+- Send data through Tor network
 - Optional username support
 - Use of a data file for server address:port and password
 - Optional -h parameter to hide server response